Litio7/litio7.github.io/_posts/2024-08-08-htb-writeup-noxious.md

 Aquí la víctima se conecta al recurso compartido en el controlador de dominio.

 ##### A9. \\DC01\DC-Confidential

----

-1. Its suspected by the security team that there was a rogue device in Forela’s internal network running responder tool to perform an LLMNR Poisoning attack.
-Please find the malicious IP Address of the machine.

-	172.17.79.135

-2. What is the hostname of the rogue machine?

-	kali

-3. Now we need to confirm whether the attacker captured the user’s hash and it is crackable!!
-What is the username whose hash was captured?

-	john.deacon

-4. In NTLM traffic we can see that the victim credentials were relayed multiple times to the attacker’s machine.
-When were the hashes captured the First time?

-	2024-06-24 11:18:30

-5. What was the typo made by the victim when navigating to the file share that caused his credentials to be leaked?

-	DCC01

-6. To get the actual credentials of the victim user we need to stitch together multiple values from the ntlm negotiation packets.
-What is the NTLM server challenge value?

-	601019d191f054f1

-7. Now doing something similar find the NTProofStr value.

-	c0cc803a6d9fb5a9082253a04dbd4cd4

-8. To test the password complexity, try recovering the password from the information found from packet capture.
-This is a crucial step as this way we can find whether the attacker was able to crack this and how quickly.

-	NotMyPassword0k?

-9. Just to get more context surrounding the incident, what is the actual file share that the victim was trying to navigate to?

-	\\DC01\DC-Confidential

 > <https://labs.hackthebox.com/achievement/sherlock/1521382/747>
 {: .prompt-tip }